 Arizona MDL 3081 Overview

-The Bard PowerPort™ lawsuits are consolidated in a multi-district litigation in Arizona federal court (IN RE: Bard Implanted Port Catheter Products Liability Litigation, MDL No. 3081), where Judge David G. Campbell is overseeing coordinated proceedings.
+The Bard PowerPort™ lawsuits are consolidated in Arizona federal court (IN RE: Bard Implanted Port Catheter Products Liability Litigation, MDL No. 3081), where Judge David G. Campbell is overseeing the proceedings.

-As of early February 2025, the litigation includes over 1,000 active cases and continues to grow.
-Recent court developments have strengthened plaintiffs’ positions, with Becton Dickinson accepting shared financial responsibility for settlements and the Court establishing clear timelines for resolution by 2026.
+As of May 2025, the litigation includes over 1,410 active cases and continues to grow rapidly, with approximately 100 new cases being filed monthly.
+Recent court developments have strengthened plaintiffs’ positions, with Becton Dickinson accepting shared financial responsibility for settlements.

 PowerPort Device Background